princefishthrower/chrisfrew.in/src/content/blog/nlp-champs-is-dead-long-live-nlp-champs/index.md

 ## Aww, Can I Still See the NLP Champs Site Somewhere?

 You sure can!
-NLP Champs has been permanently enshrined in a reverse proxy at [https://chrisfrew.in/nlp-champs](https://chrisfrew.in/nlp-champs)!
+NLP Champs has been permanently enshrined in a reverse proxy at [NLP Champs](https://nlp-champs.chrisfrew.in)!